dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

 You can now access the `migrations` API to start creating `schemas`.
-Please see section on the Migration API for more info.
+Please see section on the [Migration API](#migration-api) for more info.

 ## Functions

-Oftentimes, there might be cases when you may need to provide a custom endpoint or webhook for your application that surpasses the capabilities of the standard `Object API`.
+Oftentimes, there might be cases when you may need to provide a custom endpoint or webhook for your application that surpasses the capabilities of the standard Object API.
 In these scenarios, you may opt to use `Warp Functions`.

 `Functions` allow you to set up custom API's to suit your app's growing needs.